11 Times Donald Trump Looked Like He Was Done For

 "If you look at his wife, she was standing there.
 She had nothing to say.
 She probably — maybe she wasn't allowed to have anything to say.
 You tell me," Trump said, implying she wasn't permitted to because of her religion.

-Ghazala Khan later said in a TV interview she didn't speak because she was still in too much pain over losing her son.
+Ghazala Khan later said in a TV interview that she didn't speak because she was still in too much pain over losing her son.

-Much like the Curiel comments, top Republicans were swift in their rebukes.
-McCain said that Trump's nomination did not give him "unfettered license to defame those who are the best among us."
+Again, top Republicans were swift in their rebukes.
+McCain said Trump's nomination did not give him "unfettered license to defame those who are the best among us."

-Ohio Gov. John Kasich, a former rival of Trump's, tweeted that, "There's only one way to talk about Gold Star parents: with honor and respect."
+Ohio Gov. John Kasich, a former rival of Trump's, tweeted, "There's only one way to talk about Gold Star parents: with honor and respect."

 Ryan weighed in again, criticizing Trump's proposed Muslim ban and reiterating he was against a religious test of any kind.

 "Many Muslim Americans have served valiantly in our military, and made the ultimate sacrifice," Ryan said.
-"Captain Khan was one such brave example.
+"Capt.
+Khan was one such brave example.
 His sacrifice — and that of Khizr and Ghazala Khan — should always be honored.
-Period.
+Period."

 The weeks following the controversy were Trump's worst in public polling.
-But Trump continued a frenetic campaign schedule, while Clinton stayed out of the limelight, held virtually zero campaign events — instead focusing on raising money.
+But Trump continued a frenetic campaign schedule, while Clinton stayed out of the limelight and held virtually zero campaign events — instead focusing on raising money.

 10. "Second Amendment people" may be able to stop Clinton

-As the general election campaign wore on, so did much of Trump's controversial rhetoric, some of which began to veer into dangerous territory.
-At an August rally in North Carolina, Trump appeared to suggest taking up arms against Hillary Clinton over her opposition to gun rights.
+As the general election campaign wore on, so did much of Trump's controversial rhetoric, some of which veered toward dangerous territory.
+At an August rally in North Carolina, Trump appeared to suggest taking up arms against Clinton over her opposition to gun rights.

 "Hillary wants to abolish — essentially abolish — the Second Amendment," Trump said.
 "If she gets to pick her judges, nothing you can do, folks.
 Although the Second Amendment people, maybe there is.
 I don't know."